Victorian gaming venue staff must complete approved Responsible Service of Gaming (RSG) training.

 Accessing the module 1 training course

 Module 1 training can be completed free of charge online anytime.
-You may complete module 1 before commencing work in a Victorian gaming venue or within one month of commencing work in a Victorian gaming venue.
+You may complete module 1 before commencing work in a Victorian gaming venue or no later than one month after commencing work in a Victorian gaming venue.

 You access the module 1 training from the RSG training website.
 You will be required to set up an RSG account to access the module 1 training.